maths/moodle-qtype_stack/doc/en/Authoring/CASText.md

 The worked solution is shown to the student after the due date.
-The worked solution may depend on any question variables, but may _not_ depend on any of the interaction elements.
+The worked solution may depend on any question variables, but may _not_ depend on any of the inputs.
 While this design decision is restrictive, it is a deliberate separation of feedback which should be done via potential response trees, from a model solution to this problem which can be written before a question is deployed.